voostindie/magisto/README.md

 ## Installation

 Magisto requires Java 7 or later.
-It's a fat JAR, so once downloaded you can execute it directly, with `java -jar magisto-<VERSION>.jar`.
+It comes as a ZIP that you have to unpack.
+In the `bin` directory you'll find run scripts for your favorite OS.
+(Note: I don't use Windows myself, so I couldn't test that particular script.)

 ## Usage